How to gain approval from the OGA as an operator as an onshore operator requires the use of “good oilfield practice”.

 Licensees and operators are encouraged to be a member of the UK Onshore Operators Group, who have worked with the OGA and other regulators to publish shale gas well guidelines which contain what is considered to be good industry practice and reference the relevant legislation, standards and practices.

-The onshore sector differs from the offshore in that the OGA has no responsibility for onshore environmental legislation.
+The OGA has no responsibility for onshore environmental legislation.
 Responsibility for this lies with the Environment Agency, Natural Resources Wales, Scottish Environment Protection Agency and the local mineral planning authority.

 Operator Competence Requirements